 The Chinese New Year is the most celebrated festival in the world and mainly due to the mass human migration.
 Here is an interesting guide about the Chinese New Year in Bangkok, Thailand.

-About The Chinese New Year
+About Chinese New Year In Bangkok, Thailand

 As the name suggests, this is a Chinese festival which marks the beginning of the New Year according to the Chinese calendar.
 It is celebrated worldwide across nations with a significant Chinese population like Thailand, Malaysia, Singapore, Indonesia, Cambodia, the Philippines, and Mauritius.
 The Chinese New Year is also celebrated in some countries in Europe and North America with complete pomp and show.

-Origin of the Chinese New Year
+Origin Of Chinese New Year

 Legends say that the Chinese New Year came with a mythical beast, the Nian, who used to eat villagers, especially the children.
 One night an old man decided to take revenge and set off firecrackers and put up red-colored papers in the village.
 The next morning, the villagers saw that nothing was destroyed and realized that Nian, the beast, was afraid of the color red and noises.
 Since then it has become a tradition to hang red lanterns and scrolls on windows and doors.